 Sunburn often comes when you’re least expecting it.
 Maybe your hike went longer than planned or the sun popped out briefly on a cloudy day.
 You might not have a tube of sunscreen with you, but if you incorporate UPF clothes into your daily routine, you’ll be covered for whatever happens.

 We’re big believers in Merino wool clothing for natural sun protection.
-With a UPF rating of 25+, all the items in the Ridge Merino summer collection protect you from the harmful rays of the sun while also wicking away moisture, regulating your body temperature, and resisting odors.
+With a UPF rating of 25+, all the items in the Ridge Merino sun protection collection protect you from the harmful rays of the sun while also wicking away moisture, regulating your body temperature, and resisting odors.